PeterJochem/Deep_RL/DDPG/README.md

 # Deep Deterministic Policy Gradients
 This is an implementation of Deep Deterministic Policy Gradients as described in this [paper](https://arxiv.org/abs/1509.02971).
 DDPG is an actor-critic method designed for continous action spaces.
 I implemented it to work for the OpenAI gym's Pendulum environment where the agent must learn to invert and balance a pendulum.
 The agent can apply a torque on the joint at each time step to make the pendulum achieve its goal.
-The control signal is continuous which is a big change from the other Deep RL approches I have worked on so far.
-You could try to discretize the space and apply DQN or DDQN but thats no fun!
+The control signal is continuous which is a big change from the other Deep RL approaches I have worked on so far.
+You could try to discretize the space and apply DQN or DDQN but that would not likely scale well to higher dimensional problems!
 The key insight of DDPG is that the Q-function, mapping a (state, action) -> (value), is now differentiable with respect to the action.
-For en environment with discrete actions, our Q-function was discontinous with respect to the actions because they were disrete.
+For an environment with discrete actions, our Q-function was discontinous with respect to the actions because they were disrcete.
 This allows us to have a gradient based method improve our policy function.
 For more details, check out the pseudo code below <br />

 [![](media/DDPG_Pseudocode.png)]